LearnersGuild/learning-os/game/terrain.md

 ## External Boundaries: Start and Finish

-The terrain starts after a pod finishes admissions and ends when the pod completes the final mission or when 40 weeks are up, whichever comes first.
+The terrain starts after a pod finishes admissions and ends when the pod completes the final challenge or when 40 weeks are up, whichever comes first.

 ### Game Start

 For a pod to start the game, every member of the pod must have met the admissions criteria in each of the 4 quadrants.

-Although these criteria are not currently a part of the game, the following is an example mission that demonstrates _roughly_ what level of technical skill is expected for a player/learner to have achieved before beginning the game.
+Although these criteria are not currently a part of the game, the following is an example challenge that demonstrates _roughly_ what level of technical skill is expected for a player/learner to have achieved before beginning the game.

-#### Example Pre-Game Missions
+#### Example Pre-Game Challenges

-##### Mission: JS Tic-Tac-Toe
+##### Challenge: JS Tic-Tac-Toe

 Build a tic-tac-toe game in JavaScript and publish as a GitHub pages site.